 The purpose of the Covenant Fellows Program is to give students called to Christian ministry financial, personal and professional support as they further their undergraduate development into competent and holistically educated ministers/professors/missionaries.
 HBU covenants with our students and with local churches to provide educational and professional experiences that will prove beneficial to both those studying in the program and those churches supporting and employing our ministerial students.
-For more information contact Mark Warrington, Baptist Student Ministries Director, at 281-649-3223.
+For more information contact Colette Cross, Director of Discipleship, at 281-649-3475.